 Continental Ties

-Ah yes, continental ties!
-Wait, what?
-I hear you ask, well to sum it up, a continental tie is a form of bow tie that is tucked under a shirt’s collar.
-These are very, VERY niche these days and are typically reserved for Black Tie, but feel free to experiment with colours and patterns for less formal looks.
+A continental tie is a form of bow tie that is tucked under a shirt’s collar.
+These are typically reserved for Black Tie.

-These date back to – wait, no information- at all?
-Um, well the thing is I can POSSIBLY pinpoint how these came about.
-During the mid to late 19th-century, some gentlemen tucked their bow ties (not this kind) under their collars for some reason.
-Then let’s say someone decided to patent a whole new tie around the idea of tucking it under a collar.
-(Sorry for the lack of information, it’s very murky out there).
+During the mid to late 19th-century, some gentlemen tucked their bow ties (not this kind) under their collars, which may have paved the way for this kind of tie.
 These ties did become popular again in America during the late 50s and early 60s for Black Tie looks.
-I think it looks quite good, to be honest!

 These are still used in some jobs today like US female Postal Workers and some US Navy uniforms among others.